-There are a myriad of different supply chain challenges that pharmaceutical companies confront, and one important factor that contributes to these challenges is the fact that they don’t have end-to-end visibility into inventory and operations.
+There are a myriad of different supply chain challenges that pharmaceutical companies face, and one important factor that contributes to these challenges is the lack of end-to-end visibility into inventory and operations.
 Another critical factor is that the supply chain has become increasingly complex over the years.
-Pharmaceutical companies have to prevent theft and make sure to keep track of when the drugs expire and where the drugs are being used.
+Pharmaceutical companies are challenged by managing to prevent theft, keep track of expiration dates, and know how the drugs are used.
 Unit-level identification is another part of dealing with the challenges of the modern pharmaceutical supply chain.

 This simply means that you examine products at the most basic level: the unit.
 Doing so helps the pharmaceutical company avoid running out of stock and prevents anyone from creating counterfeit versions of products, too.
 Unit-level identification helps tackle fraud by knowing exactly how many units of a certain product you have.
 Therefore, you can easily discover if anyone is over-reporting or under-reporting the amount of a specific product.
 Unit-level identification is useful in preventing waste as well because it means that you can more effectively track products and you won’t transport too much of a specific product to a specific location.

-It is important for pharmaceutical companies to limit the amount of lost revenue, too.
+Additionally, it is important for pharmaceutical companies to limit lost revenue.
 Lost revenue can occur in many ways, but two causes are most important for this discussion: unit-level drug use and expiration.
 Drug use and drug demand can also fluctuate.

 Because of this, it is vital that pharmaceutical companies gain greater insight into these fluctuations.
 Pharmaceutical companies can also improve their operational flexibility, and this can prove vital so that they can effectively deliver new and innovative products as part of their overall operations.
 Pharmaceutical companies also need to integrate solutions that are cost-effective, secure, and compliant.
 This goes for both technology solutions and operational solutions as well.